flomesh-io/ztm/README.md

 * Clang (version 5.0 or above)
 * CMake (version 3.1 or above)

-Or if you are running Windows, the following are nedded:
+Or if you are running Windows, the following are required:

 * Microsoft Visual Studio 2022 or above
 * CMake (version 3.1 or above)